Adopt

 Story

 Meet Winter!
 This girl is like a walking cloud.
 She has so much floof and is great to sneak in a cuddle.
 Winter is a real gentle giant.
 Her favorite dog friends are always the ones who weigh under 20lbs.
 She is such an amazing girl and cant wait to find her forever home.
 She likes to take her time on walks and take in all the smells.
 Winter does amazing in the car and loves to stick her head out the window. -ESTIMATE WEIGHT FULL GROWN: 100lbs -ESTIMATED AGE: 5 years -KNOWN WITH DOGS: Selective with dogs -KNOWN WITH CATS: Good with cats -KNOWN WITH KIDS: Good with kids 10+ -KNOWN CUES: Sit -KNOWN HOUSEBREAKING AND/OR CRATING: Winter is housebroken and does well in her kennel. -KNOWN LIKES: Being outside, spending time with her people. -KNOWN DISLIKES: None known at this time ABOUT THIS ANIMAL: Winter and another pup were surrendered to no fault of their own, when their family had to move and no longer had the space for them.
 They get excited on walks and can pull on leash.
 They would do better in a home with a fenced in yard.
 Please consider Winter for the newest addition to your family!! ___________________________________ If you are interested in adopting this dog, please fill out our dog adoption questionnaire and e-mail any questions to: trailshomefarm@homewardtrails.org PLEASE VISIT THIS WEBSITE TO FIND THE ADOPTION QUESTIONNAIRE: http://www.homewardtrails.org/adopt-a-pet/adoption-forms/ LOCATION:Trails Home Farm ADOPTION COORDINATOR: Trails Home Farm HOW TO MEET THIS ANIMAL: All dogs located at Trails Home Farm are in Delaplane, VA and require an appointment for approved applicants to have a meet and greet.
 ADOPTION FEE: $475.
-This fee INCLUDES spay/neuter and microchip. **Ask me about our many adoption benefits that include free exams, pet insurance, training and other discounts!
-Winter is being virtually fostered by Northside Veterinary Clinic.
-We thank them for giving Winter additional exposure so we can get him/her adopted right away! ------ HT ADOPTION INCLUSIONS: -Spay/Neuter -First 3 distemper series vaccines and de-worming's -Microchip - lifetime with no registration fees -Current on heartworm preventative -Current on flea/tick preventative ---- EXCLUSIVE HTAR ADOPTER BENEFITS: - Free first exam with: Caring Hands Animal Hospital, Palisades Veterinary Clinic, Jermantown Animal Hospital, Clarendon Animal Care and all VCA Animal Hospitals (VCA offers $250 coverage - details provided) - Best Paws Forward monthly training program - Free online workshop with a with Fur-Get Me Not (DC/Arlington/Alexandria only) - KEEP YOUR PET SAFE: Homeward Trails is proud to offer PetLink GPS trackers that will allow you to know where your pet is in real time.**Exclusive for HT Adopters (does not include subscription plan): $50 Check it out here: https://landing.petlink.net/gps-dog-tracker -------- A portion of EVERY ADOPTION fee supports spay/neuter for animals in under-resourced communities BE A FOSTER: Save a life: http://www.homewardtrails.org/foster-a-pet/dog-and-cat-foster-program.
+Winter is being virtually fostered by Northside Veterinary Clinic in Arlington.
+We thank Northside Veterinary Clinic for giving Winter additional exposure so we can get her adopted right away!
+Learn more about her at www.northsidevetclinic.com. ------ HT ADOPTION INCLUSIONS: -Spay/Neuter -First 3 distemper series vaccines and de-worming's -Microchip - lifetime with no registration fees -Current on heartworm preventative -Current on flea/tick preventative ---- EXCLUSIVE HTAR ADOPTER BENEFITS: - Free first exam with: Caring Hands Animal Hospital, Palisades Veterinary Clinic, Jermantown Animal Hospital, Clarendon Animal Care and all VCA Animal Hospitals (VCA offers $250 coverage - details provided) - Best Paws Forward monthly training program - Free online workshop with a with Fur-Get Me Not (DC/Arlington/Alexandria only) - KEEP YOUR PET SAFE: Homeward Trails is proud to offer PetLink GPS trackers that will allow you to know where your pet is in real time.**Exclusive for HT Adopters (does not include subscription plan): $50 Check it out here: https://landing.petlink.net/gps-dog-tracker -------- A portion of EVERY ADOPTION fee supports spay/neuter for animals in under-resourced communities BE A FOSTER: Save a life: http://www.homewardtrails.org/foster-a-pet/dog-and-cat-foster-program.

 Search for a Great Pyrenees puppy or dog